 The journey from Seattle to Garafía is long.
-From Seattle to London it is nine hours then, three more to Barcelona.
-Add to this, an overnight in the leafy Eixample neighborhood, a string of bus, metro and cab rides, a four-hour plane ride to Tenerife and lastly: a 30-minute flight which, finally deposits me on the smallest and northernmost island in the Canaries—La Palma.
+From Seattle to London it is nine followed by three more to Barcelona.
+Add to this, an overnight in the leafy Eixample neighborhood, a string of bus, metro and cab rides, four hours of flying to Tenerife and lastly, a 30-minute flight aboard a puddle-jumper to the smallest and northernmost island in the Canaries—La Palma.

-I rent a car at the La Palma airport and soon am lost to the coastal highway’s rhythmic lash of curves, careening past sunny beach towns, descending into ravines and climbing up blanketed mountains.
+At the La Palma airport, I rent a car and set off down LP-1—a coastal byway that careens through seaside towns, descends ravines and climbs into blanketed mountains.
 I savor the loneliness of the drive—no one to shout over, to point excitedly with when a blinding fan of light explodes through a grove of pines.
 Godlight, some call it.
-I pull off and get out to stand on springy earth; all around me wildflowers poke their purple and red heads through the dense grass.
-The godlight remains for some time and I stand, motionless, admiring the perfect, golden beams shooting skyward through the trees, as blaring and expressive as a song.
+I pull off by the side of the road and step out.
+All around me wildflowers poke their purple and red heads through the dense grass.
+I stand on springy earth, admiring the perfect, gold beams that shoot skyward through the trees.

-It is late when I finally arrive in the village of Santo Domingo, darkness dampening the clouds as my host, Antje—flashlight in hand—leads me up a series of switchbacks to the cabin I will inhabit.
-It is a one room affair perched above a gorge.
-At the entrance there is a patio and sun bed and to one side, a bath house.
-Inside, there are a pair of bunk beds opposite one large bed, two bookshelves and a desk made from an old sewing machine stand.
-The front window frames a view of the ocean cradled by the rugged lines of the barranco (Spanish for ‘ravine’) to the east and the steep silhouette of Santo Domingo village to the west.
+It is late when I finally arrive in Santo Domingo, a tiny village in the northeast municipality of Garafía.
+Darkness dampens the clouds as my host, Antje—flashlight in hand—leads me up a series of switchbacks to the cabin I will inhabit.
+It is a one room affair perched on the edge of a gorge.
+There is a patio at the entrance and to one side, a bath house.
+Inside, bunk beds stand opposite one large bed.
+Between them are a pair of bookshelves and a desk made from an old sewing machine stand.
+The front window frames a view of the ocean cradled by the rugged lines of the barranco (Spanish for ‘ravine’) to the east and the silhouette of Santo Domingo village to the west.

-There is more pasta, more tea and soon, I am teetering on sleep, eyes swimming with exhaustion.
-I return to my cabin and within moments, sink into bed—a large, full-size mattress dressed with soft sheets and bordered cozily by a wall lined with sheepskin.
+There is more pasta, more tea and soon I am teetering on the edge of consciousness.
+I return to my cabin and sink into bed—a large, comfortable mattress dressed with soft, blue sheets and bordered cozily by a wall lined with sheepskin.
 Gratefully, I give myself to sleep.